-The tax is applied to employees' annual wages up to \$7,000; employer pays rate varying from 0.1% to 5.4%, depending on the benefit experience of the employer.
+The tax is applied to employees' annual wages up to \$8,500 (\$7,000 beginning in 2015); employer pays rate varying from 0.1% to 5.4%, depending on the benefit experience of the employer.

 Unemployment Compensation Clearing Trust Fund.
 Collections are deposited in the U. S. Treasury, and then are withdrawn as needed to pay benefits through the Unemployment Compensation Benefit Trust Fund.